elitelinux/hack-space/readme.txt

 What is HackSpace:
 =========================
-ItÂ´s a Fork modified respecting licensing, regarding orientation and improvements in innovation concept of the app GLPI This app will be Oriented to: Management of the Smart Cities, Ideas for Social Innovation, entrepreneurial ideas, Coordination and Clusters Business, Living Labs and control in government sectors.
+It´s a Fork modified respecting licensing, regarding orientation and improvements in innovation concept of the app GLPI This app will be Oriented to: Management of the Smart Cities, Ideas for Social Innovation, entrepreneurial ideas, Coordination and Clusters Business, Living Labs and control in government sectors.
 This App will help you to your Smart Cities projects for make your city a ISO 37120:2014 Compliant This app is compatible with: ITIL 2011, ISO/IEC 20000 and PRINCE2